linuxdeepin/deepin-diskmanager/README.md

 # diskManager
 Disk Utility is a useful tool to help you better manage your disks through disk partitioning, disk data administration, and health management.
-磁盘管理器是一款管理磁盘的工具，可帮助用户进行磁盘分区管理、磁盘数据管理及磁盘健康管理。

 ## Dependencies
 * smartmontools